danwatford/awf-referral/README.md

 This project has been implemented as a spring-boot solution.

-The solution publishes a form, based on a thymeleaf template, to caputre the details of a referral.
+The solution publishes a form, based on a thymeleaf template, to capture the details of a referral.
 The form can be embedded in an iframe on another website.
 Page inframetest.html exercises that the iframe can be resized along with the form through use of iframe-resizer (https://github.com/davidjbradshaw/iframe-resizer).

 ### Running
-This project is based on spring-boot and depends on configuration being in place for sending emails.
+This project is based on spring-boot and depends on a Mongo instance for storing session data.
+Configuration needs to be in place to specify an email server and details of the Mongo instance.

 Create file application.yml in the working directory (root) of the project with contents similar to the following: